adambard/learnxinyminutes-docs/ansible.html.markdown

 ### Cons

 It is an agent-less tool - every agent consumes up to 16MB ram - in some environments, it may be noticable amount.
-It is agent-less - you have to verify your environment consistency 'on-demand' - there is no built-in mechanism taht would warn you about some change automatically (this can be achieved with reasonable effort - but it must be known)
+It is agent-less - you have to verify your environment consistency 'on-demand' - there is no built-in mechanism that would warn you about some change automatically (this can be achieved with reasonable effort)
 Official GUI Tool (web inferface) - Ansible Tower - is great, but it is expensive.
 There is no 'small enterprice' payment plan.
 Easy workaround with Rundeck or Jenkins is possible with reasonable workload.

 ### Pros